tywalch/electrodb/README.md

 ### Page

+> As of September 29th 2020 the `.page()` now returns the facets that make up the `ExclusiveStartKey` instead of the `ExclusiveStartKey` itself.
+To get back only the `ExclusiveStartKey`, add the flag `exclusiveStartKeyRaw` to your query options.
+If you treated this value opaquely no changes are needed, or if you used the `raw` flag.

 The `page` method _ends_ a query chain, and asynchronously queries DynamoDB with the `client` provided in the model.
 Unlike the `.go()`, the `.page()` method returns a tupple.

+The first element is the "page", this object contains the facets that make up the `ExclusiveStartKey` that is returned by the DynamoDB client.
+This is very useful in multi-tenant applications where only some facets are exposed to the client, or there is a need to prevent leaking keys between entities.
+If there is no `ExclusiveStartKey` this value will be null.
+On subsequent calls to `.page()`, pass the results returned from the previous call to `.page()` or construct the facets yourself.

+> Note: It is highly recommended to use the `exclusiveStartKeyRaw` flag when using `.page()` in conjunction with scans.
+This is because when using scan on large tables the docClient may return an `ExclusiveStartKey` for a record that does not belong to entity making the query (regardless of the filters set).
+In these cases ElectroDB will return null (to avoid leaking the keys of other entities) when further pagination may be needed to find your records.
-The first element is the "page", the `ExclusiveStartKey` as returned directly from DynamoDB.
-The second element is the query results.
-When calling `.page()` the first argument is reserved for the "page" returned from a previous query, the second parameter is for Query Options.

-> For more information on the options available in the `config` object, check out the section [Query Options](#query-options).
+The second element is the results of the query, exactly as it would be returned through a `query` operation.

+> Note: When calling `.page()` the first argument is reserved for the "page" returned from a previous query, the second parameter is for Query Options.
+For more information on the options available in the `config` object, check out the section [Query Options](#query-options).

 ```javascript
 let [page, stores] = await MallStores.query